vitejs/vite/docs/guide/static-deploy.md

 }
 ```

-It is important to note that `vite serve` is intended for previewing the build locally and not meant as a production server.
+It is important to note that `vite preview` is intended for previewing the build locally and not meant as a production server.

 ::: tip NOTE
 These guides provide instructions for performing a static deployment of your Vite site.
 Vite also has experimental support for Server Side Rendering.
 SSR refers to front-end frameworks that support running the same application in Node.js, pre-rendering it to HTML, and finally hydrating it on the client.
 Check out the [SSR Guide](./ssr) to learn about this feature.
 On the other hand, if you are looking for integration with traditional server-side frameworks, check out the [Backend Integration guide](./backend-integration) instead.